 At The Desk

-Are you looking beyond pow-wows, cultural gatherings, and National Aboriginal Day for story ideas?
+Are you looking beyond pow-wows, cultural gatherings, and National Indigenous Peoples Day for story ideas?

-Is there a way to include Aboriginal people in your “non-Aboriginal” stories?
+Is there a way to include Indigenous people in your “non-Indigenous” stories?

-What are Aboriginal people saying on Facebook and Twitter about this topic?
+What are Indigenous people saying on Facebook and Twitter about this topic?

 Have you to found a new angle, or brainstormed a different treatment?